chris-lovejoy/site/_posts/55 Tech for Healthcare/2025-08-03-ai-evals-for-vertical-industries.md

 ---
-title: "AI Evals in Vertical Industries (Guest Talk)"
+title: "AI Evals in Vertical Industries (Guest Talk with Shreya and Hamel)"
 permalink: ai-evals-in-vertical-industries
 redirect_from:
 public_date: 2025-08-03 00:00:00